Sugarcane mosaic virus: Importance

-The family Potyviridae, which includes approximately 200 species of economically important plant viruses, causes significant losses in agricultural, pasture, horticultural and ornamental crops.
+The family Potyviridae causes significant losses in agricultural, pasture, horticultural and ornamental crops.
 Sugarcane mosaic virus is one of the largest and most economically important plant viruses due to its wide host range.
 In the mid-1920s, epidemics of the disease nearly collapsed the sugarcane industry in Argentina, Brazil, Cuba, and southern United States.
 In Australia, losses have been reported between SCMV causes major problems in most of the sugarcane growing countries and many varieties have gone out of cultivation due to yield losses of up to 50%.
 SCMV has also had a high incidence rate on maize being grown in China, the second largest maize producing country in the world.
 The virus, particularly maize dwarf mosaic disease caused by SCMV, has been among the most damaging diseases affecting maize production in China due to the large affect it has on yield.
 The high incidence of co-infection and the occurrence of new strains or genome variations indicate that SCMV will continue to be a threat to industry.